raspberrypilearning/get-started-pico-w/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Connect your Raspberry Pi Pico and set up MicroPython.
+Connect your Raspberry Pi Pico W and set up MicroPython.
 </div>
 </div>

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-<span style="color: #0faeb0">MicroPython</span> is a version of the Python programming language for microcontrollers, such as your Raspberry Pi Pico.
-MicroPython lets you use your Python knowledge to write code to interact with electronics components.</p>
+<span style="color: #0faeb0">MicroPython</span> is a version of the Python programming language for microcontrollers, such as your Raspberry Pi Pico W. MicroPython lets you use your Python knowledge to write code to interact with electronics components.</p>

 --- task ---